 The main forms of pottery we find today from this period are funerary urns and pots for food storage and cooking.
 Early cooking pots are quite small.
 They get larger later on, for reasons we don't understand.

-The Anglo-Saxons cremated their dead, then buried their ashes and bones in urns.
+Pagan Anglo-Saxons cremated their dead, then buried their ashes and bones in urns.
 These are the best-made pieces of pottery most settlements had.
 They were decorated in a number of ways, almost all abstract.
 Mainly, they were incised using a sharp instrument (probably bone.
 Wood leaves a raised edge when it cuts through clay, and this is a nuisance.
 It means going back over your work and cleaning it, making it a two-stage process.
 Bone cuts through smoothly).
 The potter also used stamps made of carved bone.
 And they would push the walls of the pot either in or out in places to create bosses.
 Some of these urns are wild and creative in their use of decoration.
+(Once they converted to Christianity, Anglo-Saxons buried their dead)

 I make small drinking beakers out of clay.
 They're pinched, as the Anglo-Saxons would have done, with a swollen belly and flared lip.
 I incise decoration using a metal dental tool.
 Their pots were unglazed, or had natural glazes where ashes fell on the outside of the pots.
 I glaze mine on the inside, for hygienic reasons.
 I use either a clear or a green-gold commercial glaze.